kigkosa/ALL-README/3b-battlepass.md

 If you have used our products, it means you agree to the terms of service, which apply to our products.

 Test on 1.20.2
+Requirement:
-Requirement: • Itemsadder (with LoneLibs and ProtocolLibs) or Oraxen
+• Itemsadder (with LoneLibs and ProtocolLibs) or Oraxen
+• BattlePass

 How to install:
 1. Please choose either itemadder or orixen and install it in the plugin folder.